 - You can start with a blank campaign, choose a template to edit, or add an iFrame block to an existing campaign.
 (For an overview of all campaign creation options, please refer to Create a New Campaign.)

-- Click Add Layout to choose from a selection of content blocks.
+- For a blank campaign, click + Add block to choose from a selection of content blocks.

-- Select the Code block and click Use Block.
+- Select a code block and click Select Blocks.

-- On the Compose page, hover over the block and click the Code View icon.
+- On the Design page, hover over the block and click the Edit icon.

-- In the code view, replace the code with a new iFrame, or replace the example URL with the target embed URL.
-Click the < > icon again to see a preview.
+- On the Content panel, replace the code with a new iFrame, or replace the Website URL with the target embed URL.

-- Complete your campaign, including all of the Orchestrate settings.
+- Complete your campaign, including all of the Deliver settings.